meilisearch/documentation/learn/security/master_api_keys.md

 ## Running an unprotected instance

-You can disable instance protection by restarting Meilisearch without providing a master key:
+You can disable instance protection by restarting Meilisearch in `development` environment without providing a master key:

 :::: tabs
 ::: tab CLI